Skip to main content

 • Emission Factor is the amount of emissions that are released per unit of activity

-For example, if a company replaces a coal-fired power plant with a solar power plant, the avoided emissions would be the difference between the emissions that would have been released by the coal-fired power plant and the emissions that are released by the solar power plant.
+For example, if a company's activity contributes to replacing a coal-fired power plant with a solar power plant at another firm, the avoided emissions would be the difference between the emissions that would have been released by the coal-fired power plant and the emissions that are released by the solar power plant.
 To calculate avoided emissions, you can use the following equation:

 ∆GHG = (Baseline Emissions - Project Emissions) x Project Life [1]